Today's Song: Composition and lyrics

-"Today's Song" is a power ballad with lyrics describing being optimistic and overcoming adversity.
+"Today's Song" is a power ballad, described as a "blend of classic Foo Fighters alternative rock with a big arena epic."
+Its lyrics describe being optimistic and overcoming adversity.

 Release and reception

 "Today's Song" was released six days after the day the band's eponymous debut album was released 30 years prior, and has been generally well received, with critics such as Chad Childers of Loudwire, who stated that it "starts a bit on the somber side before the guitars and drums come crashing in to make it the uplifting rocker that it is".
 It also has a lyric video.